Vintaurus/PnP_GetAndSetSiteTemplate/README.md

 # PnP_GetAndSetSiteTemplate
-Demo, how you can get or set the site templates with pages and web parts
+An example for getting and setting the provisioning template with pages and web parts.
+More information you will find in the blog (coming soon!)